relentlessEnigma/python-projects/Python Self Projects/readMe.md

 There is currently only 2 files in this repository.

-The Password Generator was a code written in a few hours.
+The Password Generator was a code written in one hour.
 You need to unlock the permissions in your gmail to send it, mainly the 2 factor authentication in your email should be disabled in order to work.
 Only tested it with Gmail.